rajuknit/IPL-tweets-sentimental-analysis/README.md

 # IPL-tweets-sentimental-analysis
-Python script to genearte a live graph between sentimental values of tweets for two teams.
+Python script to generate a live graph between sentimental values of tweets for the two teams.